This post may contain affiliate links. Read the full disclosure here.

 Keeping both you and your baby healthy while breastfeeding requires a proper meal plan and some guidance.
 If you would like a step-by-step program to help you lose weight safely, check out all our courses, programs, challenges, & recipe book.

 This is THE LIST of postpartum recovery tips that will have you healing quickly and thriving postpartum.
-Without any postpartum recovery tips, you can find yourself in a position like I did…totally shocked.
-I thought things would just go back to normal on their own.
+Without any postpartum recovery tips, you can find yourself in a position as I did… shocked.
+I thought things would go back to normal on their own.
 Well, some things do, and some things need a little help.
 So, take some time to read these smart postpartum recovery tips to have you feeling better and healing faster postpartum.
-I know they’ve really helped me through three postpartum recovery times, where I’ve really gotten the hang of how to help myself recovery quickly.
+I know they’ve helped me through three postpartum recovery times, where I’ve gotten the hang of how to help myself recover quickly.

 Nourish With Healing Foods:

 So many blogs skip this on the list, not thinking about how your body uses food and nutrients to repair itself.
 This program goes into detail on healing foods for recovery postpartum, and it is so important.
 The only way to heal your body quickly is to give it the tools it needs.
 Well, that comes in the form of vitamins and nutrients.
 Clean protein (this protein powder is amazing for postpartum mamas!), antioxidants and vitamins will help the cells repair and muscles heal.

 I am unsure why this isn’t mentioned more in postpartum recovery tips lists.
 Seriously, breastfeeding helps your body heal and feel better!
 If you are fortunate enough to breastfeed your body, breastfeeding will contract your uterus back to normal size faster and promote the production of the “feel-good” chemicals in your brain.
 This allows you to relax and rest, which your body needs.
 This little gem of a resource will tell you more about general breastfeeding and how amazing it is!

 Make An Awesome Vag Pad: